-

 I am on the faculty at both CUNY Brooklyn College and the CUNY Graduate Center in Manhattan.
 CUNY is a huge institution: The City University of New York is the nation’s largest urban public university, a transformative engine of social … Continue reading

-Posted in coronavirus, Electricity, Energy
+Posted in Electricity, Energy

 Tagged a/c, base load, Brooklyn College, carbon neutral, Climate Change, coronavirus, covid, COVID 19, CUNY, Electricity, Energy, Energy Consumption, energy transition, Global Warming, law, lockdown, New York, NYC, pandemic, peak load, Sustainability